-To love a soldier means to stand by him as he puts on the uniform and commits to serving our country.
+To love a soldier means to stand by him or her as they put on the uniform and commits to serving our country.

-To love a soldier means wiping the tears away and promising to love him no matter how many miles away he must go.
+To love a soldier means wiping the tears away and promising to love them no matter how many miles away they must go.

 To love a soldier means not understanding why things take so long or why things change so much.

 To love a soldier means finding others that love soldiers and making friendships that last a lifetime.

 To love a soldier means loving a man or women in uniform, wherever their career might take them.

 To love a soldier means temporarily fulfilling the role of both mom and dad and being the default parent that your children know will always be with them.

 To love a soldier means having to explain to your child why their daddy had to miss another birthday.

 To love a soldier means being a part of history as a spouse that stood by while their loved one fought for freedom.

 To love a soldier means we have something in common with others that have loved their service member through our countries wars as well as peacetime.